bihealth/bih-cluster/bih-cluster/docs/first-steps/episode-0.md

 ## Instant Gratification

 After connecting to the cluster, you are located on a login node.
-To get to your first compute node, type `srun -p long --time 7-00 --pty bash -i` which will launch an interactive Bash session on a free remote node running up to 7 days in the "long" partition.
+To get to your first compute node, type `srun --time 7-00 --pty bash -i` which will launch an interactive Bash session on a free remote node running up to 7 days.
 Typing `exit` will you bring back to the login node.

 ```terminal